pika/pika/README.md

 Pika provides adapters for

  * asyncore (part of the Python standard library)
- * direct blocking socket I/O
+ * direct blocking socket I/O emulation
+ * Tornado

 Support for Twisted and `select()` (as distinct from `asyncore`) is on the horizon.